awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up-cmdsec.md

 }
 ```

-You can create IAM policies that enable a user to execute commands on instances that are tagged with multiple tags\.
-The following policy enables the user to execute commands on instances that have two tags\.
+You can create IAM policies that enable a user to run commands on instances that are tagged with multiple tags\.
+The following policy enables the user to run commands on instances that have two tags\.
 If a user sends a command to an instance that is not tagged with both of these tags, the execution results show `AccessDenied`\.

 ```
 {